microprediction/monteprediction/TFRO.md

  - If you have some cool tool that is free forever that a community of quantitative people could use to assist them, by all means recommend it.

 Much appreciated!

-## Ways you can help me by not helping me
-- Not asking me if I've considered using AI in my business.
-- Not asking me if I need consultants.
-- Not replying to the link I sent you with "what is this link?".
-It's a link.
-You discover what it goes to when you click on it.
-(You cannot imagine how often I've got this question).
-- Not forcing me to very graciously decline your kind offer to discuss my org chart in great detail with a complete stranger.
-- Never, ever, reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah" or "Companies are finding that ...".
-This will make me want to strangle you.
-Do you marketing people really think anyone likes these lame attempts at positioning / manipulation?
-- Not offering a limited time trial of anything at all, ever.

 ## Ways you can actually help me